Pressure mounts for Air Corps inquiry

-There is growing pressure on the Government to launch an independent inquiry into the exposure of members of the Air Corps to cancer-causing toxins at Casement Aerodrome.
+There is growing pressure on the Government to launch an independent inquiry into the exposure of members of the Air Corps to cancer-causing toxins at Casement Aerodrome, writes Joe Leogue.

 Six members are suing the State, claiming their health was adversely affected due to working with hazardous chemicals.